Uribouz/badminton-matching-app/README.md

 3.1  logic should be balanced, every person should play equal amount of games (Acceptable need feedback from friends)
 4. Have partner history, you can see which players one already played with.
 6. show "console.log" somewhere, or let user can export log for debugging purpose...
+7. can move players around, as box or swap players around in court